my-crazy-lab/airline-group-services/db/UseCase.md

 ### Crew Management Service:
 - Manages the scheduling and assignment of flight crews (1)
 - Tracks crew availability (2)

+### Invertory Service:
+- Manages inventory for items such as meals, entertainment, and amenities onboard flights.

 ## Sequence:
 - Note: P is passenger, AE is airport employee, C is crew, SE is system employee, S is system(automate)